 - Take time to read tunnel instructions before entering, especially to see if traffic is one or two ways

-- You must have a forward facing bright light.
+- You must have a forward facing bright light that’s 80 Lumen or more.
 Head torches work great!

 - Always wear a personal floatation device

 - Always carry a whistle incase you need to warn other crafts you are there

 Now you are ready to enter the tunnel.
 Here’s some top tips for passing through:

 - When entering the tunnel always check for oncoming canal boats

 - If paddling in a group please pass through together where possible